Reactive-Extensions/RxJS/doc/gettingstarted/events.md

 # Bridging to Events #

 RxJS provides factory methods for you to bridge with existing asynchronous sources in the DOM or Node.js so that you can employ the rich composing, filtering and resource management features provided by RxJS on any kind of data streams.
-This topic examines the [`fromEvent`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservablefromeventelement-eventname) and [`fromEventPattern`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservablefromeventpatternaddhander-removehandler) operator that allows "importing" a DOM or custom event into RxJS as an observable sequence.
+This topic examines the [`fromEvent`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/fromevent.md) and [`fromEventPattern`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/fromeventpattern.md) operator that allows "importing" a DOM or custom event into RxJS as an observable sequence.
 Every time an event is raised, an `onNext` message will be delivered to the observable sequence.
 You can then manipulate event data just like any other observable sequences.

 RxJS does not aim at replacing existing asynchronous programming models such as promises or callbacks.
 However, when you attempt to compose events, RxJS’s factory methods will provide you the convenience that cannot be found in the current programming model.
 This is especially true for resource maintenance (e.g., when to unsubscribe) and filtering (e.g., choosing what kind of data to receive).
 In this topic and the ones that follow, you can examine how these RxJS features can assist you in asynchronous programming.

+Natively, RxJS supports a number of libraries and hooks into them such as [jQuery](http://jquery.com/), [Zepto.js](http://zeptojs.com/), [AngularJS](https://angularjs.org/), [Ember.js](http://emberjs.com/) and [Backbone.js](http://backbonejs.org) for using their event system.
+This behavior, however, can be overridden to only use native bindings only.
+By default, RxJS also has hooks for [Node.js](http://nodejs.org) `EventEmitter` events natively supported.

 ## Converting a DOM event to a RxJS Observable Sequence ##